How to read a blockchain explorer

 Generally, it doesn't have any practical application unless you're running a blockchain analysis.
 But okay, let's take a quick glimpse so you don't have to google all those buzzwords separately.

 The time and age are self-explanatory.
 So is the fee – this is what you pay to miners for processing your transaction.
-Incidentally, coinbase is also about miners, as it's the name given to the first transaction of each block and is created by the block's miner themselves.
+Incidentally, coinbase is also about miners, as it's the name given to the first transaction of each bitcoin block and is created by the block's miner themselves.
 Coinbase transaction aggregates all the transaction fees included in this block.

 - Hash?